Cortically based optimal transport: Implementation

 We recall that the transport plan $P$ between two functions $u_1,u_2$ minimizes the product $\langle P,C\rangle$ where $C$ is the cost matrix associated to our setting, and $P$ respects condition (\ref{cond}).
-In the case of Sinkhorn algorithm, with regularization coefficient $\varepsilon$, the minimized quantity is
+In the case of the Sinkhorn's algorithm, with regularization coefficient $\varepsilon$, the minimized quantity is

 where $H(P)$ is the entropy of $P$.
-The unicity of the solution is in fact true for any convex function $H$ \cite{dimager20}.
+The uniqueness of the solution is in fact true for any strictly concave function $H$ (see \cite{dimager20} for a wider analysis on entropy regularizations).
 A well known result \cite[\S4]{peycut19} states that if $L_C(u_1,u_2)$ is the minimum reached by $\langle P,C\rangle$ under condition (\ref{cond}), and $L^\varepsilon_C(u_1,u_2)$ is the minimum of (\ref{condeq}) under the same condition, then